Dhruvilp25/servsync/README.md

 ---

-## What you need before you start.
+## What you need before you start the application.

 - **Node.js** (v18+) and **npm**
 - **AWS account** (CLI configured: `aws configure` with access key and region, e.g. `us-east-1`)